-Copies of the complaint shall be sent to the Project Coordinator.
+Copies of the complaint shall be sent to the Project Manager or directly to the project Director if warranted.

-All workers will be made aware on employment contracts of the grievance mechanisms that are in place and what those consist of.
+All workers will be made aware on employment contracts of the grievance mechanisms that are in placeand what those consist of.
 Workers will have access to the following grievance information:

-- The option of either verbal or written grievance complaint. - Contact information for grievance submission. - Timelines for grievance response: minimum 24 hours, maximum 3 weeks. - Grievance forms will be simple and easily available: the workers describe the actual grievance, allow the organisation to track the investigation, conciliation and remediation steps, and be available to all workers. - The possibility to hold an open and constructive meeting about a grievance with their immediate manager/supervisor. - The right to appeal to another manager/supervisor against a decision made by their manager/supervisor. - The workers' right to be accompanied by a fellow worker or support of her/his own choice when attending the meeting to discuss a grievance.
+- The option of either verbal or written grievance complaint. - Contact information for grievance submission. - Timelines for grievance response: minimum 24 hours, maximum 3 weeks. - Grievance forms will be simple and easily available: the workers describe the actual grievance, allow the organisation to track the investigation, conciliation and remediation steps, and be available to all workers. - The possibility to hold an open and constructive meeting about a grievance with their immediatemanager/supervisor. - The right to appeal to another manager/supervisor against a decision made by their manager/supervisor. - The workers' right to be accompanied by a fellow worker or support of her/his own choice when attending the meeting to discuss a grievance.